palavatv/palava-web/README.md

 # palava | web

-[palava](https://github.com/palavatv/palava) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.
+[palava.tv](https://palava.tv) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.

-This repository contains the front-end web application of [palava.tv](https://palava.tv).
-It replaces the former [palava-portal](https://github.com/palavatv/palava-portal).
+This repository contains the current front-end web application of palava.tv.
+There is an overview of all parts of palava.tv at [palavatv/palava](https://github.com/palavatv/palava).

 ## Setup